d1skonekt/Webpack4-template/README.md

 Default type fonts in this mixin: woff and woff2.
 If you need add other types change fontsTypography mixin.

 ```
-webpack-loader check all type fonts in base config
+file-loader check all type fonts in base config
 ```

 If you add some image in project use backgroundImage mixin.